jgolla/PI-Coresight-Custom-Symbols/LiquidGauge.md

     }
 	```

 1. In the `init` function, we can now begin to define the gauge.
 The liquid gauge implementation listed above created a gauge based on a HTML id, a default value, and a gauge configuration.
 To begin with, we will just use the default gauge configuration, `liquidFillGaugeDefaultSettings`.
 After that, we need to give the `svg` element a unique id and then create the gauge using `loadLiquidFillGauge`.
+Below we are using JavaScript to create a unique id for the `svg` element and passing that into the `loadLiquidFillGauge` function.

 	```javascript
     function init(scope, elem) {